-Facial recognition is already present in consumer technology: smartphones can be unlocked by simply showing your face; media apps like Facebook and Google Photos can detect who’s in a photo.
-The next frontier for facial detection is surveillance — and it’s already available for enterprise-level security operations and in some home cameras.
+Facial recognition is already present in consumer technology: smartphones can be unlocked by simply showing your face, and media apps like Facebook and Google Photos can detect who’s in a photo.
+The next frontier for facial detection is surveillance — and it’s already available for enterprise-level security operations and some home cameras.

-Today at the ISC West Security Conference in Las Vegas, RealNet Networks, a digital media software and services corporation, launched SAFR for Security, a facial recognition platform for live video.
-According to test results from the National Institute of Standards and Technology (NIST), SAFR can detect and match millions of faces in real time with a 99.86% accuracy rate.
+In early October of 2020, at the ISC West Security Conference in Las Vegas, RealNet Networks, a digital media software and services corporation, launched SAFR for Security, a facial recognition platform for live video.
+The software boasts a 99.87% accuracy rate for Labeled Faces in the Wild and a 99.85% accuracy rate for masked faces.
+According to the National Institute of Standards and Technology test results, SAFR is the fastest facial-recognition algorithm to date, reaching 99.9% true positive accuracy faster than any other.

-SAFR for Security, along with its video management system, leverages facial recognition to automatically identify individuals of interest and track their movements.
-It’s designed for large enterprises — hospitals, stadiums, corporate campuses, airports and similar places — where security personnel must actively monitor large groups and spaces.
+SAFR for Security, along with its video management system, leverages facial recognition to identify individuals of interest and track their movements automatically.
+It’s designed for large enterprises — hospitals, stadiums, corporate campuses, airports, and similar places — where security personnel must actively monitor large groups and spaces.

 With SAFR, security teams can opt to receive notifications if specific individuals are detected on a video feed.
 They can also search past footage for specific people in the event they need to conduct forensic analysis.

 What Does Facial Recognition Mean for Home Security?

 Facial recognition technology works by mapping the geometry of your facial features, like the length from your chin to your forehead, based on a photo or video.
 This is known as a “faceprint,” similar to a fingerprint.
 The information is then stored and compared to millions of other faces in a database.